SyGra: A Unified Graph-Based Framework for Scalable Generation, Quality Tagging, and Management of Synthetic Data: Introduction

 For teams building domain-specific assistants—such as AI copilots, ticket triaging agents, or safety evaluators—these challenges lead to higher manual effort and slower iteration.
 A framework is needed that automates high-quality data generation, supports structured outputs and multimodal inputs, and streamlines augmentation—ultimately accelerating the development of custom LLMs for enterprise and research applications.

-To address this, we introduce GraSP, a general-purpose framework for scalable synthetic data generation.
-GraSP combines low-code, YAML-based configuration with modular, graph-driven orchestration to support complex workflows with branching, looping, and conditionals.
+To address this, we introduce \textbf{\sygra} (\emph{Graph-oriented Synthetic-data Pipeline}), a general-purpose framework for scalable synthetic data generation. \sygra combines low-code, YAML-based configuration with modular, graph-driven orchestration to support complex workflows with branching, looping, and conditionals.
 It enables the reuse of graphs as subgraphs, ensures reliable execution through integrated validation and checkpointing, and natively supports multimodal inputs and agent based data generation.
-Additionally, GraSP offers unified dataset I/O across HuggingFace and local formats, supports quality tagging, and produces outputs compatible with OASST-style formatting for seamless downstream use.
+Additionally, \sygra offers unified dataset I/O across HuggingFace and local formats, supports quality tagging, and produces outputs compatible with OASST-style formatting for seamless downstream use.